 Montreal Bucket List

-Number One: Explore La Ronde
+Number Two: Explore La Ronde

 La Ronde is an amusement park built as the entertainment complex for Expo 67, the 1967 world fair.
 Today, it is owned and operated by Six Flags.
 From thrilling coasters like Goliath to rides for kids like Air Papillon, La Ronde has it all.
 You could fill an entire page of your Montreal bucket list with activities at La Ronde alone.

-Number Two: Gardens of Light Festival
+Number Three: Gardens of Light Festival

 A footpath in the Botanical Gardens leads through the Chinese, Japanese, and First Nations Gardens in the annual festival of lights.
 From September 8 to October 31, brilliant colors and delicate silk lanterns are set ablaze in this work of art.